dipyamanroy/Windows-Forms-App/frontend/README.md

 # Running the App
 ## Prerequisites

-- [Visual Studio](https://visualstudio.microsoft.com/) installed on your machine.
+- [Visual Studio](https://visualstudio.microsoft.com/) installed on your machine, running Windows >8.1.
 - You **may** need to install the Newtonsoft.Json package using NuGet **manually**.
 Follow the installation instructions [here](https://learn.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).

 ## Running the Frontend